 Every day in Los Angeles, as well as throughout California and across the United States, people of all ages and from all walks of life suffer traumatic deaths.
 The most common reasons why an individual suffers a traumatic death are:

-A key issue that arises following the traumatic death of a loved one is whether bereaved family members should view the deceased’s body for the purpose of identification.
-A 2010 research study in the United Kingdom delved into this issue and came up with not clear directive as to when and how a bereaved family member should view the remains of a loved one after a traumatic death and for the purposes of identifying the deceased.
+A key issue that arises following the traumatic death of a loved one is whether bereaved family members should view the deceased’s body for identification.
+A 2010 research study in the United Kingdom delved into this issue and came up with no clear directive as to when and how a bereaved family member should view the remains of a loved one after a traumatic death and to identify the deceased.

 The researchers behind the study summed up their overall conclusions in this way: